 What is vulvar cancer?

-Vulvar cancer (also known as vulvar cancer or cancer of the vulvar) is a cancer that occurs in any part of the external female genitals.
+Vulvar cancer (also known as cancer of the vulva) is a cancer that occurs in any part of the external female genitals.

 Vulvar cancer most commonly develops in the labia minora (inner lips), the labia majora (outer lips), and the perineum (skin between the vagina and the anus).